 Breakthrough leadership development requires customization to what is happening in the organization.
 WBI has had to work through many significant issues; a transition between Executive Directors, then the unfortunate passing of the new Executive Director, and another transition to an interim Executive Director over approximately 18-months.
 To have ignored those events would have been a mistake.

 Meaningful leadership training and development is often an intervention of sorts that meets the participants where they exist in the situation, they find themselves battling through.
 Even though they have been through a tremendous amount of change, the organization has never been stronger, and the growth opportunities have never been larger.

-The organization is committed to reassessing their leadership effectiveness at the end of the year.
+The organization is committed to reassessing its leadership effectiveness at the end of the year.
 To date, the new Executive Director has said he can see the difference and the improved way the leadership team interacts with one another.
-He has observed the improvements in communication, decision making, and problem solving.
+He has observed improvements in communication, decision-making, and problem-solving.
 Each team member has a unique style and has chosen to work on developing a leadership skill that is important to the organization and something their job needs more of.
 In general, the most important leadership competencies that are being developed at WBI are: